armory/spinnaker-operator/doc/options.md

 ## `.spec.spinnakerConfig.config`

-It supported the deployment content found in a halconfig `.deploymentConfigurations[0]`.
+Same as the deployment content found in a halconfig `.deploymentConfigurations[0]`.

 For instance, given the following: